 Making your own wish list or buying for others?
-Check out these gadgets and gizmos that I think would make great gifts.
+As technology geek, I've listed gadgets and gizmos that I think would make great gifts.
 And, scroll down for a few items that my five year twins enjoy.
 Links on this page are Amazon affiliate links.
 Purchasing through these link do not cost you anything, but you can help support my website and my gadget habit by making purchases after clicking links on this page.

 📉 Speaking of Amazon, the Camelizer extension for Chrome is a handy way to see the price history of any item on Amazon.
 When you browse the product page for an item on Amazon, the Camelizer icon in your toolbar will be activated.
 Click it to see the item's pricing history.
 You can also sign up to be alerted be email when the item drops in price.

 🔎 Another helpful tool for shopping on Amazon is Fakespot.
 Simply paste a URL to a product on Amazon and paste it to be analyzed at fakespot.com.
 Fakespot looks at verified purchases, grammar, dates, content, and patterns to determine the number of fake reviews for that product.
 Fakespot assigns a letter grade to the reliability of the reviews.

 📦 If you aren't already a member of Amazon Prime, you can try it free for 30 days.
 During that time you get unlimited free two-day shipping with no minimum order size.

 [$16] Tech geeks have lots of cables, adapters, and gizmos to keep track of.
 Grid-it is an innovative way to store all that stuff.
 It's a board covered with elastic designed to hold items firmly in place.
 I've used one for years.
 I simply slip it into my laptop bag, and I know I have everything I might need.
 It's so much better than using a bag full of tangled wires.